I'm a multifaceted designer with 7+ years of experience in South Korea and the U.S.,

 Los Angeles, CA

-- Directed brand strategy and launched the first product from concept to market in 6 months
+- Directed brand strategy, visual identity, and product development, launching the first market-ready product in 6 months

-- Developed a brand narrative infused with Korean heritage, strengthening emotional connection
+- Built a brand narrative infused with Korean heritage, strengthening emotional resonance and cultural differentiation

 SOMISOMI Franchise Inc.